A conversation I have with some of my patients on a regular basis..

 For me empowerment is about equality – about helping us humans recognise that we have more in common than we differ.
-It is about recognising, acknowledging and supporting EACH AND EVERY single HUMAN being to have the CHOICE, to have the same access to everything as everyone else does – regardless of anatomy, gender, sexuality, skin colour, nationality, physical ability etc.
+It is about recognising, acknowledging and supporting each and every single human being to have the CHOICE, to have the same access to everything as everyone else does – regardless of anatomy, gender, sexuality, skin colour, nationality etc.

-Recently, I have been exploring feminine energy on a personal level, and what it means to empowered.
+Recently I have been exploring feminism on a personal level, and what it means to empowered.
 I have noticed that language plays a hugely important role.
-Interviewers asking different questions depending on the anatomy of the interviewee (thinking about this clip) but I also see and hear it on a much more fundamental, basic, daily level.
+Interviewers asking different questions depending on the anatomy of the interviewee (thinking about this clip

-Feminism started a campaign of women can have it all – and now (IN THEORY) they do – we can work full time, have equal access to all careers, equal pay (?), we can have children (without it affecting our career) and a partner too, they are no longer mutually exclusive.
+Feminism started a campaign of women can have it all – and now (in theory) they do – we can work full time, we can have children and a partner too, they are no longer mutually exclusive.
 HOWEVER, they are also expected to DO it all – so not only work a full time (insert career driven/successful/stressful job) but they are also still the primary care giver to their child(ren) AND are expected to manage the household.
 I hear women using phrases such as ‘och he’s great he HELPS me with dishes/cleaning/housework/” – Michael McIntyre did a whole line of jokes around how he ‘helped’ his wife with the housework (but didn’t do it ‘right’)..
 I’m sorry does he not live in the house and make a mess?

 I am in a same sex relationship, so it was easy and logical for us to actually have a conversation around how chores, shopping, cooking, cleaning etc were divided – who’s taking responsibility for what – I’d say we are pretty 50/50 (not sure my wife would agree!).

-But in heterosexual couples of MY age I still hear the phrase ‘help’: he ISNT HELPING YOU – its as equally his responsibility as it is yours and that goes for every single task that is required for running a household, a business, a family, a pet (all of it!).
+But in heterosexual couples of MY age and younger, I still hear the phrase ‘help’: he ISN'T HELPING YOU – it is as equally his responsibility as it is yours and that goes for every single task that is required for running a household, a business, a family, a pet (all of it!).
 I also find it odd that should a couple split it is VERY rare that the dad takes 50% of the parenting responsibility – only taking the kids once a fortnight or something. (but that’s awholenother area not appropriate currently!)